 - Vacuum up remaining dirt and dust around the coil compartment and floor

 - Replace bottom or top grille if necessary

 Evaporator Fan Motor Failure

 Another possibility when your Maytag refrigerator freezer is cold but refrigerator is warm is a faulty evaporator fan motor.
 This fan pushes cold air over the evaporator coils and circulates it throughout the refrigerator.
 If the fan motor fails, cold air won’t reach the refrigerator’s interior.

 While a noisy evaporator fan motor can signal malfunction, you can also test it by attempting to turn the blade by hand.
 If it doesn’t turn easily, the motor should be replaced.

 A refrigerator’s defrost system typically includes a thermostat, control board, and timer that work together to prevent frost buildup on refrigerator components.
 However if any part of this system malfunctions, frost can accumulate over vents or on the evaporator coils.
 This will block the flow of cool air and you’ll notice that your Maytag refrigerator freezer is cold but refrigerator is warm.

-We suggest a professional refrigerator repair service to assess a defrost system malfunction.
+If you still have a Maytag refrigerator not cooling properly after following these tips, we suggest a professional refrigerator repair service to assess a defrost system malfunction.
 Callahan’s Appliance can provide a fast and professional assessment and address any other refrigerator repair!